iotbzh/agl-documentation/host-configuration/docs/2-download-packages.md

 sudo zypper refresh
 ```

-In this command "-d" stands for disable and "-e" enable
+**NOTE:** In the previous command, the "-d" option is used for "disable" and the
+"-e" option is used for "enable".

+Following are the results:

 ```bash
 #  | Alias                               | Name                                                                                      | Enabled | GPG Check | Refresh